Tyler127/tyler-larson/GITHUB_TOKEN_SETUP.md

-# GitHub Token Setup (Optional)
+# GitHub Token Setup (REQUIRED)

-The API will work **without** a token, but adding one increases your rate limit from 60 to 5000 requests per hour.
+The GitHub contribution graph feature requires a GitHub Personal Access Token to access GitHub's GraphQL API.
+The token is **required** for the application to work properly in production.

 ## How to Create a GitHub Personal Access Token: